-In addition to learning about western science from western scientists,* during their Leadership Institute the Monks learn about and develop their writing skills by working with educators from the National Writing Project.
-Along with Tanya Baker from the National Writing Project (NWP), I was privileged to work with members of the third-ever cohort that launched a year ago.
+In addition to learning about western science from western scientists,* during their Leadership Institute the Monks learn about and develop their writing skills by working with educators from the National Writing Project (NWP).
+Along with NWP’s Tanya Baker, I was privileged to work with members of the third-ever cohort that launched a year ago.

 Like science, writing is a recent addition to Monastics’ education.
 Although, in most cases, writing is not so much about thinking and learning, but serves as a proxy for memory.
-During one session, Bryce Johnson, the leader of Science for Monks, spoke directly to the Monks and Nuns, and offered an eloquent explanation for why the program puts an emphasis on writing:
+In some of their examinations they are meant to reproduce some of the “root philosophies” in writing.
+During one workshop session, Bryce Johnson, the leader of Science for Monks, spoke directly to the Monks and Nuns, and offered an eloquent explanation for why the program puts an emphasis on writing:

 I want to say why we do writing in the workshop – we are trying to cultivate opportunities for you to grow your skills as leaders.
 And so – writing is a way to investigate your own understanding, your own mind… As Monks and Nuns, you have something valuable to say – you will have a much larger audience to share with those who are not in your presence if you can write.

 Privately, Bryce expressed his hope that each member of the cohort would produce a piece of writing suitable for a group anthology.
 We opted to build on our predecessor’s work.
 In 2016, Richard Sterling and Christine Cziko from the NWP, invited these same monks and nuns to write about what amazes them.